-- Ancient Greek

-physician considered to

-be the founder of

-Western medicine.

-- Produced the first medical geography.

-- First to propose a link between environmental

-- conditions and human health and behavior.Because of that, he

-- might be considered the first proponent of a geographical law.
+- Ancient Greek physician considered to be the founder of Western medicine. - Produced the first medical geography. - First to propose a link between environmental conditions and human health and behavior. - Because of that, he might be considered the first proponent of a geographical law.

-Aristotle (384 - 322 BC)
+Aristotle (384 - 322 BC) its heat.

-- Conceptualized the world as consisting of 5 climatic zones: - A torrid zone, between the Tropics of Cancer and Capricorn, that was uninhabitable to due to its heat. - Habitable northern and southern temperate zones, between the Tropics and the Arctic and Antarctic circles. - Uninhabitable frigid zones located poleward of the Circles.
+Conceptualized the world as consisting of 5 climatic zones:

+- Claimed that the torrid zone, between the Tropics of Cancer and Capricorn, that was uninhabitable to due to - Habitable northern and southern temperate zones, between the Tropics and the Arctic and Antarctic circles. - Uninhabitable frigid zones located poleward of the Circles.